andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What is the difference and similarities of ListViews and GridViews?

 Both layout components displays a list of scrollable items.
-The items are inserted using a Adapter.
+The items are inserted by using an Adapter.

-The GridView is a ViewGroup that displays items in a two-dimensional, scrollable grid.
+- GridView is a ViewGroup that displays items in a two-dimensional, scrollable grid.

-The ListView is a ViewGroup that displays a vertical list of scrollable items.
+- ListView is a ViewGroup that displays a vertical list of scrollable items.

 ### What is the GridLayout?
 GridLayout is a ViewGroup that sets things up in a grid with rows and columns.